 In this guide, we'll go into detail on what features to consider when purchasing your next wind breaker jacket, from the cuffs to the hood and everything in between.
 Also check out our Full Review to see how the different models compared against each other in our side-by-side tests.

 How to Choose the Right Wind Breaker Jacket

 In order to figure out which jacket is for you, it's important to consider which outdoor activities you'll be using it for, as well as the different features available, like hoods, adjustable cuffs and number of pockets.
 We'll break all these categories down with useful tips to help you choose the best one for you.

 When selecting your outdoor gear it's important to consider what climate you'll be adventuring in.
 A hot and humid climate requires different layers than a cold, alpine environment.
 If you are looking for a wind shirt for the tropics, then something light and airy like The North Face Flyweight Hoodie or the Columbia Flash Forward - Women's is a good choice.
 If you plan to be in an alpine setting with the potential for rain, then a more water resistant layer such as the Patagonia Houdini or Arc'teryx Squamish Hoody - Women's is the way to go.
-You also need to factor in your own body mechanics; if you typically run cold, then an insulated wind shirt such as the Marmot Stride or one with a more hardy fabric such as the Sierra Designs Microlight 2 - Women's are warmer options.
+You also need to factor in your own body mechanics; if you typically run cold, one with a more hardy fabric such as the Sierra Designs Microlight 2 - Women's is a warmer option.